Efficient Admin (a.k.a. Michelle) enjoys healthy cooking, and she has all of her salad and stew recipes memorized.

-Once the cheese melts, mix all ingredients together and it is ready to serve.
+Once the cheese melts, mix all of the ingredients together and it is ready to serve.
 Add salt and pepper to taste, and if you prefer, a spritz or two of "I Can't Believe It's Not Butter."
 Enjoy!

 Keep in Mind

 - Canned asparagus contains a large amount of added salt.

 - People with goiter should not eat too much from the brassica family.
 Some glucosinolates in brassicas break down into isothiocyanates, which prevents the thyroid gland from absorbing iodine.

 Benefits of Brussels Sprouts